Italian Baroque: Interiors

 Pietro da Cortona was one of the painters of the 17th century who employed this illusionist way of painting.
 Among his most important commissions were the frescoes he painted for the Palace of the Barberini family.
 Pietro da Cortona's compositions were the largest decorative frescoes executed in Rome since the work of Michelangelo at the Sistine Chapel.
-Harold Osborne, author of The Oxford Companion of Art, comments on his work the ‘Divine Providence’ completed for the Barberini palace:
+Harold Osborne, author of The Oxford Companion of Art, comments on his work, the Divine Providence, completed for the Barberini palace:

-This, his most famous painting, is a triumph of illusionism for the centre of the ceiling appears open to the sky and the figures seen from below appear to come down into the room as well as soar out of it”.
+This, his most famous painting, is a triumph of illusionism for the centre of the ceiling appears open to the sky and the figures seen from below appear to come down into the room as well as soar out of it.

 Stucco became one of the overall key characteristics of Baroque interiors, enhancing wall spaces, niches, and ceilings.

 It was the reverence for the church that provided funding for more and more building projects which, in turn, brought even more worshipers into the city –as many as five times the permanent population during a Holy Year.
 With this boom in tourism, a continuing job opportunity arose for the citizens of Rome.
 The construction industry in Rome soon became the largest employer in the city.

-Throughout Italy inspiring architects received training on-the-job.
-In most parts of Italy, local architects satisfied building needs, but in Rome architects were specifically commissioned either by the Papal state or family dynasties to work on their projects.
-Families associated with the papacy, including the Barberini, Borghese, Chigi and Pamphili, were extremely well off and, in turn, some of the richest and grandest villas were constructed for them.
+Throughout Italy, inspiring architects received training on-the-job.
+In most parts of Italy, local architects satisfied building needs, but in Rome, architects were specifically commissioned either by the Papal state or family dynasties to work on their projects.
+Families associated with the papacy, including the Barberini, Borghese, House of Chigi and Pamphili, were extremely well off and, in turn, some of the richest and grandest villas were constructed for them.
 Competition between these ruling families meant they rivaled each other in the elaborateness of the detailing in their homes as well as in the churches they supported.